Skip to content

 In both instances, you will be able to elect back into the 50/50 section on your return to work.

-It is possible to buy ‘lost’ pension or boost your pension at retirement by paying for Additional Pension Contributions (APCs).
+It is possible to buy ‘lost’ pension or boost your pension at retirement by paying for Additional Pension Contributions (APCs) or Qualifying Additional Pension Arrangement (QAPA’s), depending on the type of leave, and the date it commenced.

-If you opt to purchase ‘lost’ pension within 30 days of returning to work, your employer will pay 2/3 of the total cost; this is known as a Shared Cost APC (SCAPC).
+If you opt to purchase ‘lost’ pension for leave that commenced on 31 March or earlier within 30 days of returning to work, your employer will pay 2/3 of the total cost; this is known as a Shared Cost APC (SCAPC).
 If you elect to pay for an APC for any ‘lost’ pension after the 30 days, you will be required to pay the full cost of the APC, unless your employer chooses to make a contribution at their discretion.

 The maximum period that can be purchased in this way is 36 months.

-It is not possible to buy an APC for ‘lost’ pension if you leave and do not return to active employment.
+It is not possible to buy an APC or a QAPA for ‘lost’ pension if you leave and do not return to active employment.

 You can choose to stop paying an APC at any time and will be credited with the amount of additional pension pro rata, to the length of time it was paid for.